 A Project Manager's job in part is asking the right questions and properly interpreting the data and statistics.

-You are not expected to have the answers for the team's problem statement, but rather to manage the project from start to finish.
+You're not expected to have the answers to the team's problem statement, but rather to manage the project from start to finish.

 A step function improvement almost certainly depends on cultural transformation.
 A strong grasp of statistics, charts, graphs, and tactical improvements are not enough.